melissawm/acquire-docs/docs/get_started.md

 [Here](https://github.com/acquire-project/acquire-zarr/blob/main/examples/CMakeLists.txt) is an example CMakeLists.txt file of C executables using acquire-zarr.

 #### Usage

+The library provides two main interfaces.
+First, `ZarrStream`, representing an output stream to a Zarr dataset.
+Second, `ZarrStreamSettings` to configure a Zarr stream.

 A typical use case for a 4-dimensional acquisition in C might look like this: